mdn/content/files/en-us/web/http/status/426/index.md

 {{HTTPSidebar}}

-The HTTP **`426 Upgrade Required`** status response code indicates that the server refused to perform the request using the current protocol but might be willing to do so after the client upgrades to a different protocol.
+The HTTP **`426 Upgrade Required`** [client error response](/en-US/docs/Web/HTTP/Status#client_error_responses) status code indicates that the server refused to perform the request using the current protocol but might be willing to do so after the client upgrades to a different protocol.
-It is part of the `400`-`499` class of [client error responses](/en-US/docs/Web/HTTP/Status#client_error_responses).

 The server sends an {{HTTPHeader("Upgrade")}} header with this response to indicate the required protocol(s).